MikatSyed/book-corner-frontend/README.md

 Authentication

 Sign Up and Sign In: Users can register and log in with unique email and password.
-Firebase or custom authentication can be used.
+Custom authentication can be used.
 Logout functionality: After logging in, the navbar displays a Logout button for secure session management.

 All Books Page